Ethan-Edmond/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

-Sessions are kept track of in the server, jwts are issued by the server but kept track in the client.
+The big difference is where the data is.
+With sessions it's on the server and the sessionid is given to the client.
+With tokens the whole thing is given to the client after being encrypted.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

 Hashes them so we're not keeping the passwords in plain text anywhere.
+One thing that is a little worrying to me is that there is still a plain text password in the request to login or register.
+Maybe with https this isn't the problem that I think it is.

 3. How are unit tests different from integration and end-to-end testing?